itsqsora/Resume/README.md

 5. I like the art style, Architecture, of Casa Del Vino est.1956, it is really classic.
 And I also like the enviroment of workplace.
 <br><br>
 <br><br>
-Since I do really need to have money to keep me survive on this planet, I saw the oppoturnity and I am now grapping it, I do want to work for you.
+Since I do really need money to keep me survive on this planet, I saw the oppoturnity and I am now grapping it, I do want to work for you.
 <br>
 <br>